-Materials & Methods: We performed a retrospective analysis of patients with stage $\ge$ pT3 renal cancer managed with open radical nephrectomy at a tertiary care institution from March 2010 to March 2019.
+Materials & Methods: We performed a retrospective analysis of patients with stage \geq pT3 renal cancer managed with open radical nephrectomy at a tertiary care institution from March 2010 to March 2019.
 We reviewed patient demographics, presenting symptoms, preoperative imaging, surgical technique, intraoperative and postoperative complications, pathology, recurrence, and mortality.

 Results: Of the 392 cases, there were 23 patients with tumor thrombus invasion the renal vein and inferior vena cava.
 The median age at diagnosis was 65 years-old (range 51-82) with a male-to-female ratio of 4:1.
 All patients had preoperative CT scans of the abdomen and pelvis, while 73% had a dedicated MRI.
 The median time between cross-sectional abdominal imaging and surgery was 19 days (range 1-90).
-Imaging > 19 days prior to surgery was associated with a higher rate of the time dimension in the section of the dimension of intraoperative complications (22% vs. 0%, p = 0.014) and unplanned consultations (30% vs. (0.004).
+Imaging > 19 days prior to surgery was associated with a higher rate of intraoperative complications (22% vs. 0%, p = 0.014) and unplanned consultations in the appetative complications (2.2 w 5.0%, p = 0.014) and in plantice cristinations (30% vs. 0%, 0.004).
 However, there were no significant differences in estimated blood loss, operative time, blood transfusions, length of stay, Clavien-Dindo grade III-IV complications, or rate of recurrence.